timothymeyers/NoOpsAccelerator/src/bicep/overlays/management-services/storageAccount/readme.md

 ## Pre-requisites

-* A hub/spoke LZ deployment (a deployment of [deploy.bicep](../../../../bicep/platforms/lz-platform-scca-hub-3spoke/deploy.bicep))
+* A virtual network and subnet is deployed. (a deployment of [deploy.bicep](../../../../bicep/platforms/lz-platform-scca-hub-3spoke/deploy.bicep))
+* Decide if the optional parameters is appropriate for your deployment.
+If it needs to change, override one of the optional parameters.

 See below for information on how to use the appropriate deployment parameters for use with this overlay: